specdown/specdown/README.md

 ### Linux

-You can download the binary and add it to your path
+You can download the binary and add it to your path:

 ```shell,skip()
 curl -L https://github.com/specdown/specdown/releases/latest/download/specdown-x86_64-unknown-linux-gnu -o /usr/local/bin/specdown